 Anthony Lake’s ties with UNICEF are long-standing, dating back to 1993, when he worked with UNICEF’s third Executive Director, James P. Grant, on the organization’s presentation of its flagship publication, ‘The State of the World’s Children’, at the White House.
 From 1998 to 2007 he served on the Board of the US Fund for UNICEF, with a term as Chair from 2004 to 2007, after which he was appointed a permanent honorary member.

-Founder and Executive Chairman, Alibaba Group
+Co-founder and former Executive Chairman, Alibaba Group

 Jack currently serves on the board of SoftBank Corp., one of our major shareholders and a Japanese corporation listed on the Tokyo Stock Exchange.
 He is also chair of The Nature Conservancy’s China board of directors and a member of its global board of directors.
 In September 2013, he joined the Breakthrough Prize in Life Sciences Foundation as a director.
 In August 2014, Jack was elected to the Foundation Board of the World Economic Forum.
 In January 2016, he was named a Sustainable Development Goals (SDGs) Advocate by the United Nations.
 Jack graduated from Hangzhou Teacher’s Institute with a major in English language education.